Joghurtzz/StealNSend/README.md

 # StealNSend
-StealNSend is a PoC program designed to extract credentials from various web browser and software and send them to a FTP server.
+StealNSend is a PoC program designed to extract credentials from various web browser and software, take screenshot and send them to a FTP server.
 As of 3 December 2024, this program is undetectable by common antivirus software.

 *This code is designed for Windows environments due to the use of platform-specific paths and environment variables.*

 ## Description
-This program allows you to identify and upload files from specific directories to a remote FTP server.
+This program allows you to identify and upload files from specific directories and a screenshot to a remote FTP server.
 It is designed to automate data transfer from predefined locations, such as browser data or application configurations, using secure FTP connections.

 ### Key Features
 - **Recursive Directory Scanning** - Identifies and collects all files within specified directories while ignoring subdirectories